cmarrin/emma-three.js/README.md

 Emma is an outgrowth of the VRML and X3D formats.
 It looks more like the former than the latter, which is XML based.
 XML has a lot of advantages in tools that allow you to edit and process the files.
 But I find it much too arcane to be readable, and readability was one of my goals.
 But in developing Emma back in 2005 we did create an XML variant so it would be easy to revive that.

+Here's a simple example of an Emma file

+	#Emma V0.3 utf8

+	Shape {
+		material Material { diffuse Color.red }
+		geometry Box {
+			size 1 2 3
+		}
+	}

+This simple scene graph contains a single Shape node with a red Material and and Box geometry.

 ### Prototypes

 A prototype (PROTO) adds a new node type to the system.
 You add fields for input and output, nodes for functionality and code for processing.
 Here's an example:

+	#Emma V0.3 utf8

+	// Spinning Box Test

+	function initialize ( ) {
+	console.log();
+	console.log("Spinning Box Test");
+	console.log("You should see a spinning box" );
+	console.log();
+}

 	PROTO Spinner [
 		field SFFloat speed 1